 "These areas are particularly subject to criminal and gang activity, and what I've seen is that criminals can take over an area very quickly if they think someone isn't paying attention," she said.
 "It's really sad when people start staying inside their houses, ignoring crime in their neighborhood, and it's especially sad when older people don't feel safe in their neighborhood."

-Johnston said many people stay silent about crime because
+Johnston said many people stay silent about crime because they are under the misconception that criminals will retaliate if it is known they are being watched.

 "We don't really see retaliation, and I think that's something people may have gotten from T.V. shows," she said.
 "Criminals know about the additional charges they'll face for retaliating, and they generally don't do it."